Lille Strandstræde 12: 19th century

 The property was home to 22 residents in three households at the 1801 census.
 Marsilius Knutzen (1762-1847), a judge, resided in the building with his wife Meta Kirstine Knutzen, their four children (aged two to nine), a male servant, a caretaker, two maids and an office clerk.
 Poul Friis, a senior clerk (fuldmægtig), resided in the building with his wife Mariane Clausen and one clerk.
 Anders Christiansen Schou, a beer seller (øltapper), resided in the building with his wife Christine Wils, a maid and five lodgers (all of them sailors).

 Marsilius Knutzen moved to Funen later the same year when he was appointed as bailiff (herredsfoged) of Lunde, Skam og Skovby Herreder.

 The property was listed in the new cadastre of 1806 as No. 69 in St. Ann's East Quarter.
 It was owned by Ole Lind at the time.

 The property was home to a total of 35 people at the 1840 census.
-Johan August Schmidicke, a master chimney sweeper, resided on the ground floor with his family and a couple of employees.
+Johan August Schmidicke, a master chimneysweeper, resided on the ground floor with his family and a couple of employees.
 Carl Wilhelm Friederich von Kirchner, a captain, resided on the first floor with his wife, daughter and a maid.
 Johan Selch, a building painter, resided on the second floor with his wife and daughter.
 Maren Schmidt, a widowed cleaning lady at the Royal Danish Theatre, resided with her two daughters on the same floor.
 Gundel Magrete Erichsen, the widow of a cooper, continued her late husband's business in the rear wing.

-The property was home to 34 residents in four households at the 1945 census.
+The property was home to 34 residents in four households at the 1845 census.
 Johann August Schmideke, the master chimneysweeper from the 1840 census, resided on the ground floor with his wife Sophie Petersen, their two daughters (aged 14 and 29), five chimneysweepers, two apprentices, one male servant and one maid.
 Carl Wilhelm Friederich von Kirchner, the captain and now also listed as an educator, resided on the first floor with his wife Christiane Johanne (née Meyer) and two maids.
 Niels Svendsen, a watchman (opsigtsbetjent), resided in the building with his wife Mariane Svendsen and five unmarried women employed with needlework (two named Knutzen and three named Schmidt).
 Frederik Lauritz Reesen, a new master cooper, resided in the building with his wife Christine Reesen, their 11-year-old daughter, two coopers (employees), two apprentices, one male servant, one maid and one lodger.

 The politician Peter Sabroe (1867–1913) was a resident in the building in 1909–1910.